Our Team

 LAUREN NORDSTROM

 Hi!
-My name is Lauren Nordstrom and am a U2 Psychology Major with a double minor in behavioural sciences and sociology.
-This year I am returning to the lab as a volunteer working alongside Azara, on a project that looks at flashbulb memories.
+My name is Lauren Nordstrom, and I am a U3 psychology major with a double minor in behavioural sciences and sociology.
+This semester, I will be working on a project looking at the effects of titles and title congruency for artwork on memory and art appreciation.

 OUR MASCOT: THE COG DOG